Service Learning Project

 - Tutored English as a second language (ESL) to students at Bigwa Sisters Secondary School in Morogoro, Tanzania.

-Since 2008, nearly 100 students and 9 faculty from Chestnut Hill College, Rosemont College and Marywood University have participated in ASEC’s Service Learning in Tanzania.
+Since 2008, 100 students and 9 mentors from Chestnut Hill College, Rosemont College and Marywood University have participated in ASEC’s Service Learning program.

 Excerpt from “Orphans of God”